 Claim your turf

-Sharing a closet can be a necessary evil in college dorms and small apartments.
+Sharing space with roommates like a closet can be a necessary evil in college dorms and small apartments.
 But equally splitting the number of drawers, shelves, and hanging spaces can help you and your roommate stay organized and maintain harmony.
 Still need more space?
 Consider investing in furniture that doubles as storage space.

 Though you might be someone who likes to borrow and share your clothing, it’s important to know whether your closet-mate feels the same.
 If you’re both OK with sharing certain pieces, create a space for those items only – possibly in the middle of the closet – to help divide what’s fair game and what’s not.